Primary Navigation Mobile

 Overview

-Barely any buttons feature on the dashboard and centre console, with many features controlled via the 7.0-inch touchscreen multimedia system.
+Technology was upgraded for the DS 3, including premium touches such as LED Vision headlights with scrolling directional indicators.
+Many features moved to the 7.0-inch touchscreen multimedia system.
 It keeps things simple and uncluttered, but there are some unusual (and frustrating) quirks, like the volume buttons located at the bottom of the centre console, nowhere near the screen.

-You can buy the hatchback in seven standard trims: Chic, Elegance, Prestige, Ultra Prestige, Performance Line, Performance and Performance Black.
+There are seven standard trims to look for when searching for suitable cars for sale: Chic, Elegance, Prestige, Ultra Prestige, Performance Line, Performance and Performance Black.

 Range of efficient engines